 Bonfiglioli, C 2008, 'Social marketing can promote good health', Medical Journal of Australia, vol. 188, no. 9, pp. 541-541.

 Invited book review

-Bonfiglioli, C, Allman-Farinelli, MA, King, L & Bauman, AE 2008, 'Mapping solutions to obesity: lessons from the Human Genome Project', Australian and New Zealand Journal of Public Health, vol. 32, no. 6, pp. 546-548.View/Download from: UTS OPUS or Publisher's site
+Bonfiglioli, C, Allman-Farinelli, MA, King, L & Bauman, AE 2008, 'Mapping solutions to obesity: lessons from the Human Genome Project', Australian and New Zealand Journal of Public Health, vol. 32, no. 6, pp. 546-548.View/Download from: Publisher's site